Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Algorithm for Streaming ST-HOSVD

-We now present our algorithm for applying streaming updates to an existing Tucker factorization obtained from either an initial ST-HOSVD, or an output to this streaming algorithm itself.
-Assume, by way of induction, that we start with a data tensor $\T{X} \in \mathbb{R}^{N_1 \times \cdots \times N_d}$, and its Tucker approximation consisting of core tensor $\T{C} \in \mathbb{R}^{R_1 \times \cdots \times R_d}$ and factor matrices $\M{U}_k \in \mathbb{R}^{N_k \times R_k}$ for $1 \leq k \leq d$ has been computed.
-Further, the tensor modes were processed in order $k = 1, \ldots, d$ with the last mode being the streaming dimension\footnote{This assumption is for the sake of simplicity; the key requirement is that the streaming mode is processed last in the batch or streaming ST-HOSVD algorithms.}, and the partial cores $\T{C}_k^*$ satisfy sequential error bounds given by \cref{eq:partial_core_error}:
+We now adapt the basic approach for incremental SVD, and develop a streaming Tucker update algorithm for higher-dimensional tensors.
+Suppose $\Tns{X} \approx \Tns{C} \times_1 \Mat{U}_1 \cdots \times_d \Mat{U}_d$ is an approximate Tucker factorization of data tensor $\Tns{X}$.
+Let us assume, for the moment, that this factorization was produced using ST-HOSVD (\cref{alg:sthosvd}) where the tensor modes were processed in order $k = 1, \ldots, d$, with the last mode being the streaming dimension \footnote{This assumption is for the sake of simplicity; the key requirement is that the streaming mode is processed last in the batch or streaming ST-HOSVD algorithms.}.
+Then the core $\Tns{C}$ was constructed from the partial core $\PartCore{C}{d - 1}$ using truncated Gram SVD: